mzecic/rendezvous/README.md

 * Full crud implementation
   - create, delete, and edit your listings
 * Comment on other listings and communicate your meetup spot
-* Resizable app, works on mobile and desktop
+* Responsive design, works on mobile and desktop

 ## How to use